1244Matt1244/vehicle_management_app/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these guidelines:
+To contribute:

 1. **Fork the Repository**
 2. **Create a Feature Branch:**